mark-watson/Java-AI-Book/manuscript/semantic_web.md

 <http://news.com/201234/> kb:datePublished "2008-05-11" .
 ~~~~~~~~

-Furthermore, if we do not have dates for all news articles that is often acceptable because when constructing SPARQL queries you can match optional patterns so if for example you are looking up articles on a specific subject then some results may have a publication date attached to the results for that article and some might not.
+Furthermore, if we do not have dates for all news articles that is often acceptable because when constructing SPARQL queries you can match optional patterns.
+If for example you are looking up articles on a specific subject then some results may have a publication date attached to the results for that article and some might not.
 In practice RDF supports types and we would use a date type, not a string.
 However, in designing the example programs for this chapter I decided to simplify our representation of URIs and string literals as simple Java strings.
 For many applications this is not a real limitation.

 ## Extending RDF with RDF Schema {#rdfs}

 RDFS supports the definition of classes and properties based on set inclusion.
 In RDFS classes and properties are orthogonal.
 We will not simply be using properties to define data attributes for classes – this is different from object modeling and object oriented programming languages like Java.
 RDFS is encoded in RDF using the same syntax.

 Because the semantic web is intended to be processed automatically by software systems it is encoded as RDF.
 There is a problem that must be solved in implementing and using the semantic web: everyone who publishes semantic web data is free to create their own RDF schemas for storing data; for example, there is usually no single standard RDF schema definition for topics like news stories and stock market data.
 The [SKOS](https://www.w3.org/2009/08/skos-reference/skos.html) is a namespace containing standard schemas and the most widely used standard is [schema.org](https://schema.org/docs/schemas.html).
 Understanding the ways of integrating different data sources using different schemas helps to understand the design decisions behind the semantic web applications.
 In this chapter I use my own schemas in the knowledgebooks.com namespace for the simple examples you see here.
-When you build your own production systems part of the work if searching through **schema.org** and **SKOS** to use standard name spaces and schemas.
+When you build your own production systems part of the work is searching through **schema.org** and **SKOS** to use standard name spaces and schemas.
 The use of standard schemas helps when you link internal proprietary Knowledge Graphs used in organization with public open data from sources like [WikiData](https://www.wikidata.org/wiki/Wikidata:Main_Page) and [DBPedia](https://wiki.dbpedia.org/about).

 We will start with an example that is an extension of the example in the last section that also uses RDFS.
 We add a few additional RDF statements (that are RDFS):